Sanghyang Tapak inscription: Translation

 The oath of the king is written on the fourth inscription (D 98).
-Consisting of 20 lines, the oath is an invocation of all supernatural powers, deities (hyang) from heavens and earth to protect and support the king's mandate.
-Whoever breaks the law would be punished by these supernatural beings, die in horrible way such as their brain being sucked, blood being drunk, disembowelment, and chest is split in two.
+Consisting of 20 lines, the oath is an invocation of all supernatural powers, and deities (hyang) from heavens and earth to protect and support the king's mandate.
+Whoever breaks the law would be punished by these supernatural beings, and die such as their brain being sucked, blood being drunk, disembowelment, and their chest being split in two.
 This inscription is closed by the words, "I wruhhanta kamung hyang kabeh" (O being known by thee.., all the spirits).

 Inscription's date

 The date of the Jayabupati inscription is suggested to be October 11, 1030.
-According to Pustaka Nusantara, Parwa III sarga 1, Sri Jayabupati reigned for 12 years (952 - 964) saka (1030 - 1042AD).
-Strangely the style of the inscriptions reveal an East Javanese style of script.
+According to Pustaka Nusantara, Parwa III sarga 1, Sri Jayabupati reigned for 12 years (952–964) saka (1030–1042 AD).
+Strangely the style of the inscriptions reveals an East Javanese style of script.
 Not only letters, language, and style, but the noble name of the king is similar to royal names in Dharmawangsa's court.
 Sri Jayabupati in Carita Parahyangan is mentioned as Prabu Detya Maharaja.
 He is the 20th king of Sunda after Tarusbawa.